1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 ```
 sudo mv myApp/ /lib/firmware/xilinx/
 ```
-5.List the apps and you should see the below output
+5. List the apps and you should see the following output
 ```
 sudo xmutil listapps
 ```